Skip to main content

 Now, you need to detect the chip model using flashrom.
 To ensure accurate detection, follow these steps for the BIOS chip:

-• Based on your BIOS Chip type (SOIC or WSON) Connect the Raspberry Pico to your Pomona Clip (1st photo) or Pogo Pin Adapter (2nd photo) using Dupont cables, as showed in Libreboot guide.
+• Based on your BIOS Chip type (SOIC or WSON) Connect the Raspberry Pico to your Pomona Clip (1st photo) or Pogo Pin Adapter (2nd photo) using Dupont cables, as explained in Libreboot guide.

 • Attach the clip firmly onto the BIOS chip, ensuring proper contact with all pins